 Hillary was born in Chicago in 1947 and raised in Ridge, a small Chicago suburb.
 Initially, she was active in Republican groups but after she heard a speech by Martin Luther King Jr., she turned to the Democrats in 1968.
 Hillary went to Wellesley College where she graduated in 1969.
 She then attended Yale Law School, where she met Bill Clinton, to graduate with honors in 1973, Here met Bill Clinton, a fellow law school graduate, and the couple married in 1975.

-In early 1974, Hillary was appointed to the committee that inquired the presidential impeachment of Richard Nixon and was to advise the House of Representatives’s Judiciary Committee at the times of the Watergate Scandal.
-Hillary got fired from that committee by Chief Counsel Jerry Zeifman for what he though to be unethical professional behavior in relation to President Nixon’s due process.
+In early 1974, Hillary was appointed to the committee that inquired the presidential impeachment of Richard Nixon and was to advise the House of Representatives’ Judiciary Committee at the times of the Watergate Scandal.
+Hillary got fired from that committee by Chief Counsel Jerry Zeifman for what he thought to be unethical professional behavior in relation to President Nixon’s due process.